rotki/docs/faq.md

 For more information on un-ignoring and optionally whitelisting assets, see [My asset is not showing in rotki](/faq.html#my-asset-is-not-showing-in-rotki) above.

+### Transactions for an EVM chain are missing

+If you notice that some transactions are missing for an EVM chain, you can re-pull transactions for a specific time range.
+See [Re-Pulling transactions missed in the past](/usage-guides/historical-events.md#re-pulling-transactions-missed-in-the-past) for detailed instructions.

 ### My balances are not showing after importing my history/creating history events

 It's not a bug.
 At the moment, we don't use events to determine current holdings.
 Balances are only calculated from connected exchanges, connected blockchain addresses, and manual balances.

+### Restoring backed up database at new account creation fails

+Please, make sure you are using your premium subscription API keys/secret and the same password.

+### Data with multiple accounts/devices is not synced

+Please, make sure all your accounts have the "Allow data sync with rotki Server" switched on, and that on each log-in you make the appropriate choice when prompted to replace the local database.
+See the section [Sync data with rotki server](/usage-guides/#sync-data-with-rotki-server) for more information about how to sync data with multiple accounts/devices.

+### ENS data not updating for newly registered name/address combination

+If you just registered your ENS name and you don't see the name and/or avatar being properly displayed in rotki, then that means that the value is cached and you need to force a refresh.
+You can do that by going to `Accounts → EVM Accounts` view and pressing the refresh button on the top.

+### PnL report generation gets stuck

+There are some known reasons why PnL report generation gets stuck:

+1. If you have a Binance API key registered, please check these notes about [Binance API key rate limiting](/usage-guides/api-keys.md#market-pairs-required)

+If your PnL report is stuck for a different reason, contact us in [Discord](https://discord.rotki.com)

 ### I receive a notification error: `can't deserialize XXX,  unknown asset YY found`